Igalia/webengineshackfest/_content/travel/notes.md

     open for lunch at 12:00 or for dinner at 18:00, neither at 19:00;
     thus you might want to start your day a bit \"later\" than usual.
-    Main reason behind this is that A Coruña is in the same timezone than central Europe, and [sunrise and sunset times](https://www.timeanddate.com/sun/spain/la-coruna)
+    Main reason behind this is that A Coruña is in the same timezone as central Europe, and [sunrise and sunset times](https://www.timeanddate.com/sun/spain/la-coruna)
     are somehow shifted with regard to common standards in other parts of the world.